kklamberty/3601-lab1_HTML-CSS/README.md

 ## Setup Instructions:
 Clone your repository to your local working environment.

+On GitHub, you'll need to visit the *settings* for your repository and change the *GitHub Pages* settings.
+Under the "Source" section, you'll need to select the branch ``master``, and save your settings.

+> Doing this will 'host' your website, specifically the version that is on
+> your ``master`` branch.
+This means that everything you push to ``master``
+> will, in a sense, be 'published' - hence it is important that you practice
+> responsible version control and only push completed features to your ``master``
+> branch.

 ## "Running" your project
 To view your website, you should be able to simply open the ``index.html`` file in your browser of choice.
 (In most cases, 'double clicking' the file should do this)